-If you would like to find out more or see the impact of the fees based on your own circumstances, the Australian Securities and Investments Commission (ASIC) Moneysmart website (www.moneysmart.gov.au) has a managed funds fee calculator to help you check out different fee options.
+If you would like to find out more, or see the impact of the fees based on your own circumstances, the Australian Securities and Investments Commission (ASIC) Moneysmart website (www.moneysmart.gov.au) has a managed funds fee calculator to help you check out different fee options.

 WARNING: Additional fees may be paid to a financial adviser if you have consulted a financial adviser.
 You should refer to the Statement of Advice provided by your financial adviser in which details of the fees are set out.
+If you are investing through mFund your ASX broker may charge additional fees (see their Financial Service Guide).
 If you are investing in the Fund via an IDPS operator, you will need to consider the fees and other costs of the IDPS when calculating the total cost of your investment.